aaslinur/personal-website/content/authors/admin/_index.md

 title: Aasli Abdi Nur
 role: Ph.D.
 Student | Sociology and Demographic Methods
 avatar_filename: avatar.png
-bio: Aasli Abdi Nur is a social and behavioral health scientist with experience in research and evaluation.
+bio: Aasli Abdi Nur, MPH, is a social and behavioral health scientist with experience in research and evaluation.
 She is currently a Ph.D. student in the [Department of Sociology](https://soc.washington.edu/) at the University of Washington, where she also serves as a fellow with the [Center for Studies in Demography and Ecology](https://csde.washington.edu/) at UW.